 Moreover, you can choose which items will appear in the grid, preview the changes, and select what fields will be visible to visitors (descriptions, titles, thumbnails).
 It allows a great deal of flexibility in what is displayed by manually making a list of posts or by using filters like author, category, or latest posts.

 With the premium version comes additional layouts, support for premium plugins like Paid Memberships Pro and Easy Digital Downloads, hover animation effects, and more.

 With over 10000 active installs, Post Grid is another WordPress grid plugin that helps to create grids easily and display your posts aesthetically.
 Choose to add as many or as few items to your grid and create a limitless combination of lattices for use on your site.

 The grid squares are added using shortcodes and you can modify them using the shortcode generator.
-You can also choose the meta data that you want to display or hide – post tile, description, author, date.
+You can also choose the metadata that you want to display or hide – post title, description, author, date.
 It supports pagination and includes social share buttons.

 Cube Portfolio is a good choice of plugin for both beginners and developers.
 You can build a grid using one of the 8 starter templates and customize every detail using the Live Template Builder.
-It’s compatible with Visual Composer, and comes with built-in lightbox.
+It’s compatible with Visual Composer and comes with a built-in lightbox.

 Grids are a great aid help when it comes to designing a website.
 They help to align your presentation and be consistent throughout the page or site.
 You can choose to keep the grids layouts simple and balanced or opt for variations or highlights.
 The plugins in this list can help you get a neat grid layout up on your site.

 Have you used any WordPress grid plugin?
-Let us know of your experience with them in the Comments below.
+Let us know about your experience with them in the comments below.